prompt-toolkit/python-prompt-toolkit/docs/pages/asking_for_input.rst

 The `message` can be any kind of formatted text, as discussed :ref:`here
 <formatted_text>`.
 It can also be a callable that returns some formatted text.

 By default, colors are taking from the 256 color palette.
-If you want to have 24bit true color, this is possible by adding the ``true_color=True`` option to the :func:`~prompt_toolkit.shortcuts.prompt.prompt` function.

 .. code:: python